The In-situ Origins of Dwarf Stellar Outskirts in FIRE-2: Discussion

 It is also informative to compare to higher resolution, non-cosmological simulations of dwarf galaxies.
 In particular, \cite{smith2020} examine the effect of photoionization and photoelectric heating from young stars on the efficacy of supernova feedback and the resultant impact on the SFH and disk structure.
 They find that the inclusion of photoionization significantly dampens the burstiness of the simulated dwarf SFH, and that runs that include only SNe feedback result in superbubbles that significantly disrupt the gaseous disk.
 It is important to note that the galaxy studied in \cite{smith2020} is initialized with both a stellar and gas disk, and is significantly lower in stellar mass ($M_\star\sim10^7M_\odot$) than the galaxies studied in this work; it is observationally uncertain whether galaxies in this mass range are generally disky \citep{kadofong2020, carlsten2021}.
-However, their finding that over-vigorous star formation feedback can disrupt the disk is in line with our finding that it is the bursty and gas poor FIRE dwarfs that do not form young stellar disks.
+However, their finding that over-vigorous star formation feedback can disrupt the disk is in line with our finding that it is the bursty and gas poor FIRE\rrrthree{-2} dwarfs that do not form young stellar disks.

 \rrr{Finally, it has been noted that dark matter particles may induce numerical heating in the stellar component of simulated galaxies.
-We do not expect this numerical heating to significantly affect our results -- the resolution of the FIRE-2 dwarfs surpasses the dark matter particle mass limit estimated by \cite{ludlow2021} at which numerical heating accounts for no more than 10\% that of the virial velocity ($\rm m_{DM} \lesssim 4.5\times10^4 M_\odot$; the maximum particle mass of the FIRE dwarfs is $\rm m_{DM} = 3.8\times10^4 M_\odot$).
-Indeed, for the massive FIRE galaxy m12i, \cite{ludlow2021} estimates that the change in scale height attributable to numerical heating is only 70 parsec, which is much smaller than the change in scale height observed in the FIRE dwarfs (see \autoref{f:hzevolution}).}
+We do not expect this numerical heating to significantly affect our results -- the resolution of the FIRE-2 dwarfs surpasses the dark matter particle mass limit estimated by \cite{ludlow2021} at which numerical heating accounts for no more than 10\% that of the virial velocity ($\rm m_{DM} \lesssim 4.5\times10^4 M_\odot$; the maximum particle mass of the FIRE\rrrthree{-2} dwarfs is $\rm m_{DM} = 3.8\times10^4 M_\odot$).
+Indeed, for the massive FIRE\rrrthree{-2} galaxy m12i, \cite{ludlow2021} estimates that the change in scale height attributable to numerical heating is only 70 parsec, which is much smaller than the change in scale height observed in the FIRE dwarfs (see \autoref{f:hzevolution}).
+Additionally, a study of the somewhat smaller ($\rm M_{halo} \sim 10^{10} M_\odot$) FIRE\rrrthree{-2} galaxies run at 30$\rm M_\odot$ resolution showed that structural measurements in dwarfs at fiducial FIRE\rrrthree{-2} resolution are robust to resolution effects \citep{wheeler2019}.}